 3. Energy from the loop antenna went directly to the antenna selector switch of the receiver.
 Energy from the fixed antenna passed through the “send-receive” relay mentioned above before reaching the antenna selector switch of the receiver.

-4. The receiver had six frequency bands; however, the vacuum tubes, voltage determining resistors, bypass capacitors etc., were for the most part, common to all band, and it was rare that a single band would fail.
+4. The receiver had six frequency bands; however, the vacuum tubes, voltage determining resistors, bypass capacitors etc., were for the most part, common to all bands, and it was rare that a single band would fail.
 It usually was none or all.

 5. The radio equipment aboard the plane was checked at Lae by Harry Balfour, the Guinea Airways wireless operator, and was found satisfactory.
 The only unusual thing noted was a roughness of the transmitted signal on 6216 kHz, which made Earhart’s speech difficult to understand.
 Two-way communication was maintained during a 30-minute test hop at Lae.

 6. After takeoff from Lae to Howland it appears that two-way communication with Lae was maintained until about 0720 Greenwich Mean Time (GMT) (6 p.m.
 Lae time) July 2, at which time Earhart shifted to her “night” frequency (3105 kHz).
 Several times after that, throughout the night, she was heard by Nauru and Itasca broadcasting at the pre-arranged times, but little of what she said was intelligible.
 Nauru, and later Itasca, called her numerous times but there is no indication she heard any of the calls.
-At 1744 GMT (seven hours, 44 minutes into the flight), she asked Itasca for a bearing on 3105 kHz and made a signal upon which the bearing was to be taken.
+At 1744 GMT (seventeen hours, 44 minutes into the flight), she asked Itasca for a bearing on 3105 kHz and made a signal upon which the bearing was to be taken.
 Itasca made a response but Earhart did not acknowledge receiving it.
 The same thing happened at 1815 GMT.
 At 1912 GMT (0742 Howland Island Time), Earhart said the following to Itasca:

 “WE MUST BE ON YOU NOW BUT CANNOT SEE YOU.
 RUNNING OUT OF GAS.
 ONLY ONE-HALF HOUR LEFT (there is controversy about that phrase).
 BEEN UNABLE TO REACH YOU BY RADIO.
 WE ARE FLYING AT ONE THOUSAND FEET.”